 Think about the act of running…

-How do you know if you have adequate single leg strength for running?
+How do you know if you have adequate single leg strength and balance for running?
 Let’s find out!

 The first step is to make sure you can do a normal squat without pain, like in the video below.

-- Do you experience significant pain during any part of the squat?
+• Do you experience significant pain during any part of the squat? (above 5/10)

-- Is there is a significant difference side to side? (meaning does the right or left side feel much more difficult, weaker, and/or painful)
+• Is there is a significant difference side to side? (meaning is one side more difficult, less stable, or more painful?)

 If you answered yes to any of these questions, this is an exercise to practice.
 In order to be successful with running, especially with osteoarthritis, you have to master this movement.

-The goal is to be able to do at least 5 squats symmetrically on each leg, with the front leg out straight and toe pointed upwards, without an increase in pain and without losing control at the bottom of the squat.
+The goal is to be able to do at least 10-15 squats symmetrically on each leg, with the front leg out straight and toe pointed upwards, without a significant increase in pain and without losing control at the bottom of the squat (meaning you aren’t plopping down).

-This is not the only way to test single leg strength but this can give you an idea.
+This is not the only way to test single leg strength but this can give you a great baseline to work with.
 If this does feel difficult- there is still good news.
 Single leg strength can be improved upon.

 You can modify this exercise specifically by using a higher surface (for example, using a cushion to raise the sitting surface or use a higher surface such as a bed).
 You can also use hand support from a kitchen counter or TRX suspension straps to help you gain more control as you build leg strength.